openedx/edx-documentation/en_us/shared/preface.rst

   contributing to Open edX, options for extending the Open edX platform, using the edX public sandboxes, instrumenting analytics, and testing.

+* `Installing, Configuring, and Running the edX Platform`_ provides procedures for getting an edX developer stack (Devstack) and production stack (Fullstack) operational.

 * XBlock_: Open edX courseware components provides preliminary documentation on the XBlock component architecture for building courses.